wp-plugins/menus-plus/readme.txt

 == Changelog ==

+= 1.2 =
+* Fixed a bug that puts item at the first position after editing.

 = 1.1 =
 * New interface, with Lightbox add/edit dialogs.
 * Per list item children handling, with various children sorting options.